Division 43 Allowances – Step by Step Guide to Maximising Your Deductions

 What Are The Capital Gains Impact of Claiming Division 43 Capital Works?

-There are some capital gains impact on your property if you claim a Division 43 deduction and sell your rental property in the future.
+Expect some capital gains impact on your property if you claim a Division 43 deduction and sell your rental property in the future.
 Any deduction that you claim will be reduced from your cost base.
 This means that you could end up paying more capital gains in the future.

 First, capital gains are taxed at a preferential rate (50% exemption).
 Second, the time value of money means that a dollar of extra cash now is worth more than potential tax savings in the future.